entur/gradle-orb/README.md

 Advantages:

  * Improves build time when the Gradle build files themselves are updated, as (most) dependencies are already in the cache
- * Much less traffic for artifact repositories (i.e. Maven central, JCenter, your own private Artifactory etc.)
+ * Much less traffic for artifact repositories (i.e. Maven central, your own private Artifactory etc.)

 Disadvantages: